Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 A key research institute shall have one dean who has been nominated by the management committee and appointed by the national university after the supervisory committee has approved the nomination.
 The maximum term served by a dean shall be the same as the maximum term served by the members of the management committee.

-The dean shall oversee the overall management of the affairs of the institute in accordance with ordinances and the provisions of the key research institute regulations, implement resolutions made by the management committee, be supervised and assessed by the supervisory committee, and represent the key research institute externally regarding matters within the scope of their position,.
+The dean shall oversee the overall management of the affairs of the institute in accordance with the laws and regulations and the provisions of the key research institute regulations, implement resolutions made by the management committee, be supervised and assessed by the supervisory committee, and represent the key research institute externally regarding matters within the scope of their position.

-The dean shall be a full-time or an adjunct teacher on the staff of the national university or of the key research institute.
-The person is not permitted to be someone who works outside the university, in addition to teaching at the key research institute and/or the university.
+The dean shall be a full-time teacher or concurrently served by a teacher in the staffing headcount of the national university or of the key research institute.
+The person shall not hold any full-time positions outside the university, in addition to teaching at the key research institute and/or the university.

-The key research institute shall formulate qualifications, selection and appointment method, term of office, reappointment for a further term, and essential criteria for dismissal of the dean referred to Paragraph 1 and other matters that the dean must comply with, and submit the details regulations to the supervisory committee for future reference after they have been deliberated on and approved by the management committee, and these matters are not subject to the provisions of Article 13, Paragraph 2 of the University Act or the provisions of Article 21 of the Civil Service Employment Act.
+The qualifications, selection process, term of office, reappointment for a further term, and essential criteria for dismissal of the dean referred to in Paragraph 1 and other matters to be observed shall be formulated by the key research institute.
+After deliberation and approval by the management committee, they shall be submitted to the supervisory committee for reference, and they shall not be subject to the restrictions stipulated in Paragraph 2 of Article 13 of the University Act and Article 21 of the Public Functionaries Appointment Act.

 Article 21

-The composition and setting up of the industry-university panel referred to in Paragraph 1, the qualifications of its members, the length of their term on the committee, its operating method, and other matters that the industry-university panel must comply with shall be formulated by the key research institute, and after being deliberated on and approved by the management committee, the details shall be reported to the supervisory committee for future reference, and these matters are not subject to the provisions of Article 20 of the University Act.
+The composition and setting up of the industry-academia panel referred to in Paragraph 1, the qualifications of its members, the length of their term on the committee, its operating method, and other matters to be observed shall be formulated by the key research institute, and after being deliberated on and approved by the management committee, the details shall be reported to the supervisory committee for reference, and these matters are not subject to the provisions of Article 20 of the University Act.

 Article 22

-To assist a key research institute to handle the matters referred to in Article 5, a national university may make the key research institute the management agency of state-owned assets that the university is in charge of.
+To assist a key research institute in handling the matters referred to in Article 5, a national university may make the key research institute the administration authority of state-owned assets of which the university is in charge.

-If the key research institute is closed down or ceases operating, the national university shall become the management agency of the state-owned assets that the key research institute was in charge of.
+If the key research institute is closed down or ceases operating, the national university shall become the administration authority of the state-owned assets that the key research institute was in charge of.

 Article 23

-The name of each degree conferred by the key research institute, the criteria for conferring each degree, the awarding and registration of the associated degree diploma, the formation of master’s degree and PhD examination committees, and the requirements to become a PhD candidate are not subject to the provisions of Article 3, Paragraph 2 and Paragraph 3, Article 8, Article 9, Paragraph 1 and Paragraph 2, Article 10, and Article 11 of the Degree Conferral Act.
+The name of each degree conferred by the key research institute, the criteria for conferring each degree, the awarding and registration of the associated degree diploma, the formation of master’s degree and PhD examination committees, and the requirements to become a PhD candidate shall not be subject to the provisions of Paragraph 2 and Paragraph 3 of Article 3, Article 8, Paragraph 1 and Paragraph 2 of Article 9, Article 10, and Article 11 of the Degree Conferral Act.

-The regulations governing the operations, determination criteria and other related matters of the matters in referred to in the preceding two paragraphs, that are not subject to the provisions of the University Act or the Degree Conferral Act shall be formulated by the key research institute and then reported to the supervisory committee for future reference, after being deliberated on and approved by the management committee.
+The regulations governing the operations, recognition criteria and other relevant matters to be observed referred to in the preceding two paragraphs, which are not subject to the provisions of the University Act or the Degree Conferral Act shall be formulated by the key research institute and then reported to the supervisory committee for reference, after being deliberated on and approved by the management committee.

 In principle, if the key research institute is adding another class for a master’s degree program or for a PhD program, it shall only add one extra for the master’s degree program and only one extra for a PhD program.
-If the competent authority gives approval for the key research institute to continue operating, in accordance with the provisions of Article 12, Paragraph 1, the number of students in the master’s degree and PhD programs may be increased year by year.
+If the competent authority gives approval for the key research institute to continue operating, in accordance with the provisions of Paragraph 1 of Article 12, the number of students in the master’s degree and PhD programs may be increased year by year.

 Article 24

-When a key research institute handles industry-university cooperation matters, the key research institute shall handle the matters that the provisions of the University Act and related regulations stipulate are to be handled by the national university.
+A key research institute shall handle industry-academia collaboration matters that, according to the University Act and pertinent regulations, shall be handled by the national university.

 Article 25

-A key research institute shall provide 10% or more of its revenue from the results of R&D to the national university to use to improve teaching staff, supplement its facilities, and for further development of the university.
-However, the university may come to an agreement with the key research institute for provision of a higher percentage, for the development of teaching and research and to implement plans for important further development of the university.
+A key research institute shall provide 10% or more of its revenue from the performance of R&D to the national university for improving teaching staff, supplementing its facilities, and for further development of the university.
+However, the university may come to an agreement with the key research institute for provision of a higher percentage, for the development of teaching and research and to implement plans of great importance for further development of the university.

-The key research institute shall determine the percentage and use of the revenue from the results of R&D referred to in the preceding paragraph and report the details to the supervisory committee for future reference, after they have been deliberated on and approved by the management committee.
+The key research institute shall determine the percentage and use of the revenue from the performance of R&D referred to in the preceding paragraph and report the details to the supervisory committee for reference upon deliberation and approval by the management committee.

 Article 26

-The provisions of Article 6, Paragraph 1 to Paragraph 3 of the Fundamental Science and Technology Act apply, mutatis mutandis, to the results of key research institute R&D collaborations undertaken with industry without using government subsidies, commissions, funding, or allocations of science and technology research and development funding, and any income that these results earn that are not undertaken in accordance with legislation.
+The provisions of Paragraph 1 to Paragraph 3 of Article 6 of the Fundamental Science and Technology Act shall apply, mutatis mutandis, to the performance of key research institute R&D collaboration undertaken with industry and the income earned thereby without using government subsidies, commissions, funding, or legally-budgeted allocations of science and technology research and development funding.

 Article 27

 The key research institute shall draw up regulations governing the operations pertaining to the procurement matters referred to in the preceding paragraph.
-These matters shall include the procurement operational procedures, method(s), avoidance of conflicts of interest, supervision, dispute handling and related matters and, after the regulations have been deliberated over and approved by the management committee, the key research institute shall submit a copy to the supervisory committee for future reference.
+These matters shall include the procurement operational procedures, method(s), avoidance of conflicts of interest, supervision, dispute handling and relevant matters.
+The said regulations shall be reported to the supervisory committee for reference upon deliberation and approval by the management committee.

 Article 28